gprossliner/cobj/README.md

 the C compiler.
 The cobj generator is heavily based on the x-macro technique, to generate the code needed.

-## cobj wants to be easy, safe and natural to use
+## cobj is easy, safe and natural to use
 Easy: Once you get the macros done (there will be templates provided), everything beside the implementation is created by the cobj generator (some .h files).